conduktor/conduktor-gateway-demos/cluster-switching/Readme.md

 ############################# Internal Topic Settings  #############################
 # The replication factor for mm2 internal topics "heartbeats", "B.checkpoints.internal" and "mm2-offset-syncs.B.internal"
-# For anything other than development testing, a value greater than 1 is recommended to ensure availability such as 3.
+# For anything other than development testing, a value greater than 1 is recommended to ensure availability, such as 3.
 checkpoints.topic.replication.factor=1
 heartbeats.topic.replication.factor=1
 offset-syncs.topic.replication.factor=1